Skip to content

 • Enhance mental alertness

-These benefits alone make exercise an invaluable component of our daily routines, regardless of whether we choose to exercise alone or with others [CDC].
-However, group exercise appears to offer additional advantages, particularly in the realm of mental health.
+These benefits make exercise an invaluable part of daily life, whether you prefer working out alone or with others.
+However, group exercise appears to offer additional mental health perks that solo workouts might not provide.

-1. Group Exercisers: Engaged in a 30-minute group core strengthening and functional fitness training program at least once a week, with the option of additional exercise.
+1. Group Exercisers: Participated in a 30-minute group fitness program at least once a week.

 2. Solo Exercisers: Worked out alone or with up to two partners at least twice a week.

-3. Control Group: Did minimal exercise, primarily relying on walking or biking for transportation.
+3. Control Group: Did not engage in regular exercise beyond walking or biking for transportation.

 The Impact of Exercise Context

-• Home workouts (alone or with professional guidance)
+1. Home Workouts: Alone or with professional guidance.

 Personal Preferences Matter